Page last updated: February 2, 2024

 Families who do not have a health care provider already can call the Help Me Grow WA Hotline at 1-800-322-2588 or go to ParentHelp123.org to find a health care provider, clinic, or other health resources.
 This service is free and language assistance is available.

 You can also visit the Vaccine Locator and use the filter to see a list of places near you that have the pediatric vaccine.
+You can also use the provider map to identify providers who received publicly-supplied vaccines through the Childhood Vaccine Program and Adult Vaccine Program.
+Contact the provider in advance regarding availability of supply and for more information regarding the policies associated with the practice.

 - Can my child receive the COVID-19 vaccine when they get other vaccines like for flu?